iandorsey00/geodata/old-2016-files/README.md

 ## `PlaceVectors`

 `PlaceVectors` use normalized data to model places as multi-dimensional vectors.
+They're inside the `Place` package.
-The purpose is to be able to find similar places by calculating the Euclidean distance between it and other `PlaceVector`s.
-It is a use of the [k-nearest neighbors algorithm](https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm). `PlaceVector`, `PlaceVectorFull` and `PlaceVectorApp` differ in the amount of and what type of fields (represented as coordinates) are used to model the vectors.
+The purpose of `PlaceVectors` is to be able to find similar places by calculating the Euclidean distance between it and other `PlaceVector`s.
+It is a use of the [k-nearest neighbors algorithm](https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm).
+`PlaceVector`, `PlaceVectorFull` and `PlaceVectorApp` differ in the amount of and what type of fields (represented as coordinates) are used to model the vectors.

 ### `PlaceVector`